Sexual Assault Lawyers Toronto

 b) Defining sexual assault

-After the prosecutor has proven that an assault took place, they must then prove that the assault was "sexual in nature" or for a "sexual purpose".
-To prove an assault is "sexual in nature", courts consider the body part touched, the nature of the contact, and the intent of the person engaged in the touching.
+Once the Crown has proven an assault took place, it must also prove the assault was "sexual in nature" or for a "sexual purpose".
+Courts look at the body part touched, the nature of the contact, and the intent behind the touching.

-Sexual assault does not require proof that the accused received sexual gratification.
-An intentional kick to another person's genitals may be a sexual assault even if the person committing the assault did not receive sexual gratification from their actions.
-Intent is only one of several factors a judge considers at trial.
+The Crown does not need to prove the accused received sexual gratification.
+An intentional kick to another person's genitals can be a sexual assault even if no gratification was involved.
+Intent is one factor among many that a judge considers.

 c) Consenting to sexual activity